 Learn how to play Kiss Me on one acoustic guitar!

-Using only one chord for the Verse only chnaging in extensions, paired with a repetitive rhythm ‘Kiss Me’ builds great tension to release its sugar sweet Chorus.
+Using only one chord for the verse, changing in extensions, paired with a repetitive rhythm, ‘Kiss Me’ builds great tension to release its sugar sweet chorus.

-You get a full chord progression analysis, complete with TAB of everything that happens in the video lesson when you take the Intermediate Guitar Course.
+You get a full chord progression analysis, complete with TAB of everything that happens in the video lesson when you take the intermediate course.

-As a capo is used in this song to get the correct chord shapes, what you hear is in the key of Eb, although you wanna think of it as if in the key of C.
+As a capo is used in this song to get the correct chord shapes, what you hear is in the key of Eb, although you want to think of this chord progression as if it is in the key of C.

-The Intro/Verse/Instrumental/Outro section stays on a C but change extensions.
-To take us to the Chorus a slash chord is used in F/C.
+The intro/verse/instrumental and outro sections stay on a C but change extensions.
+To take us to the chorus, a slash chord is used in F/C.

 | C | Cmaj7 | C7 | Cmaj7 |